Marucci is an increasingly popular company that makes high-quality equipment for Baseball and Fastpitch Softball players - including catchers.

-The pads are removable and can be tossed in the washing machine to clean, which is a helpful feature.
+The pads are removable and can be tossed in the washing machine to clean, which is a helpful and time saving feature.

 Mark 2 helmets are currently sold in two sizes - adult and youth.
 Adult helmets can fit people with a hat size of 7 1/8 and larger, while youth helmets fit those with a hat size of 7 1/8 or smaller.
 Youth helmets also come with a removable throat guard.

 Currently, Mark 2 helmets are sold in four colors: black, royal blue, red, and navy blue.